Science in the Qur’an?

 41:12 “Then He ordained them seven heavens in two Days and inspired in each heaven its mandate; and We decked the nether heaven with lamps, and rendered it inviolable.
 That is the measuring of the Mighty, the Knower.”

 I will refrain from complaining about the arithmetic, which sums up to 2+4+2=8 days (contrary to the 6 days of creation mentioned in several other verses in the Qur’an), because I want to grant the “benefit of doubt” to those Muslims who claim that the first 2 days must be merged into the next 4, thus yielding the sum of 4+2=6 days.
-All right, all right... we know Muhammad was illiterate, but it’s hard to believe he was such a total idiot that he didn’t even know that two-plus-four-plus-two doesn’t add up to six.
+All right, all right... we know Muhammad was illiterate, but it’s hard to believe he was worse than a first grader, who knows that two-plus-four-plus-two doesn’t add up to six.
 Of course, if it is really Allah speaking in verses 41:9–12, this is still a question: Why did Allah choose to speak in such a way so as to allow non-Muslims today to exclaim: “The author of the Qur’an didn’t even know basic arithmetic!”?
 Couldn’t Allah, being so wise, predict this and make the arithmetic in 41:9–12 sound more accurate and less like that of an illiterate person?
 But, anyway, let’s skip this moot point.

 Nor will I insist in commenting much about the really-really childish: “Come both of you, willingly or unwillingly”, which Allah said to heaven and earth, and the equally childish: “They said: We come, obedient.”
 Can you imagine that you are, for example, an ironsmith, and that you speak to your hammer and anvil, giving them orders?
 And also imagine that the hammer and the anvil answer back to you, expressing their obedience?
 How old do you think a child can be today and still imagine talking to inanimate objects, and that those objects answer back?
 10 years old?
 11 years old, at most?
 I think that by 12 years of age, today, the children that I know find that talking to objects is just silly.
 And if you answer that the anthropomorphic view of heaven and earth in 41:9–12 is there by “poetic license”, then I’d reply that poems for grown-ups are one thing, and poems for children are quite another.
 A Western poem for children, for example, has the child talking to a star: “Twinkle, twinkle, little star / how I wonder what you are!”
 That’s how 41:11 sounds.
 Now, we grown-ups find that the “Twinkle, twinkle...” poem is cute, because we know it’s a poem for children only, and only children sing it.
 But the verse in 41:11 is — unfortunately — taken seriously by you, grown-up Muslims.
 Do you understand that by taking the “poem” of 41:11 seriously it makes you appear as if you have the mentality of a 10 year old (or less)?